USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

                                                                     # Q2-ITSxpress: a QIIME 2 plugin to trim ITS sequences
 _Adam R. Rivers - USDA Agricultural Research Service_

 ## Background

 The internally transcribed spacer (ITS) region a widely used phylogenetic marker for fungi and other taxa.
 Previous work by [Nilsson et al. (2009)](https://doi.org/10.1111/j.1574-6968.2009.01618.x) showed that removing the conserved regions around the ITS results in more accurate taxonomic classification.
 An existing program, [ITSx](https://doi.org/10.1111/2041-210X.12073), can trim FASTA sequences by matching HMM profiles to the ends of the flanking conserved genes.
 ITSxpress is designed to extend this technique to trim the FASTQ files needed for the newer exact sequence variant methods used by in [QIIME 2](https://qiime2.org/): [Dada2](https://doi.org/10.1038/nmeth.3869) and [Deblur](10.1128/mSystems.00191-16).
-ITSxpress processes QIIME artifacts of the type `SampleData[PairedEndSequencesWithQuality]` or ` SampleData[SequencesWithQuality]`.
+ITSxpress processes QIIME artifacts of the type `SampleData[PairedEndSequencesWithQuality]` or `SampleData[SequencesWithQuality]`.

 The plugin:
 1. Merges reads (if paired-end) using [BBMerge](https://doi.org/10.1371/journal.pone.0185056)
 2. Temporarily clusters highly similar sequences that are common in amplicon data using [VSEARCH](https://doi.org/10.7717/peerj.2584)
 3. Identifies the ITS start and stop sites using  [Hmmsearch](https://doi.org/10.1371/journal.pcbi.1002195) on the representative sequences
-4. Trims each original, merged sequence with quality scores, returning the merged sequences with quality scores in a `.qza` file
+4. Trims each original, merged sequence with quality scores, returning the merged or unmerged sequences with quality scores in a `.qza` file

 ITSxpress speeds up the trimming of reads by a factor of 14-23 times on a 4-core computer by temporarily clustering highly similar sequences that are common in amplicon data and utilizing optimized parameters for Hmmsearch.
+For more information see [the paper](https://doi.org/10.12688/f1000research.15704.1).

 ITSxpress is also available as a stand-alone software package from [Github](https://github.com/USDA-ARS-GBRU/itsxpress/), [PyPi](https://pypi.org/project/itsxpress/) and [Bioconda](https://bioconda.github.io/recipes/itsxpress/README.html).